mvc1009/hackingnotes/_docs/active-directory/domain-privesc.md

 > **Note**: The delegation occurs not only for the specified service but for any service running under the same account.
 The is no validation for the SPN specified.

+## Mitigation

+It is recommended to:

+* Limit DA/Admin logins to specific servers.
+* Set `Account is sensitive and cannot be delegated` flag for privileged accounts.
 # DNSAdmins

 It is possible for the members of the **DNSAdmins** group to load arbitrary DLL with the privileges of dns.exe which is `NT AUTHORITY\SYSTEM`.